apache/drill/_docs/interfaces/odbc-win/020-configuring-connections-on-windows.md

 ---
-title: "Step 2.
-Configure ODBC Connections to Drill Data Sources"
+title: "Configuring Connections on Windows"
-parent: "Using the MapR ODBC Driver on Windows"
+parent: "Using ODBC on Windows"
 ---
-Complete one of the following steps to create an ODBC connection to Drill data
+Complete one of the following steps to create an ODBC connection on Windows to Drill data
 sources:

   * Create a Data Source Name